London Borough of Hackney: Greater London representation

 Since 2000, for elections to the London Assembly, the borough forms part of the North East constituency.
 The constituency returned Sem Moema AM as the directly elected Assembly Member in 2021.

 UK Parliament

 The borough comprises two parliamentary constituencies: Hackney North and Stoke Newington (represented by Diane Abbott MP) and Hackney South and Shoreditch (represented by Meg Hillier MP); both are Privy Counsellors and Labour Party Members of Parliament.
 Final recommendations for a change to the boundaries of these two constituencies were published by the Boundary Commission in July 2023.

 Geography

-Neighbourhoods
+Sub-districts

 The borough was formed by the merger of the metropolitan boroughs of Hackney, Shoreditch and Stoke Newington, with the boundaries of these very closely based on the Ancient Parishes of the same name; these areas have been consistently defined for many centuries.
 Historically, the River Lea formed the boundary between the predecessor counties of Middlesex and Essex.